martinrybak/futuristic/README.md

 # futuristic

-Makes it possible to execute and retry a `Future` inside a StatelessWidget.
+Makes it possible to safely execute and retry a `Future` inside a StatelessWidget.

 ![](screenshot.png)